Cuphead Bosses Tier List: All Ranked

 Cuphead Bosses Tier List Criteria

-To compare all the bosses that lurk in Cuphead, our crew conducted extensive online research.
+Our crew conducted extensive online research to compare all the bosses that lurk in Cuphead.
 Only then did we begin grouping them all into tiers.
-We also took into account feedback from seasoned Cuphead players who have completed the game to include all of the bosses and as much detail about them as possible.
+We also considered feedback from seasoned Cuphead players who have completed the game to include all of the bosses and as much detail about them as possible.

-Both experienced, and novice players make up our staff, and we are all eager to educate our readers on the most recent game-related news.
-We accomplish it by actively playing the game personally, and Cuphead is no exception.
+Both experienced and novice players make up our staff, and we are all eager to educate our readers on the most recent game-related news.
+We accomplish it by playing the game personally; Cuphead is no exception.

-This Cuphead Bosses tier list was created with the least amount of favoritism possible.
-The most reliable information was presented to you after a great deal of time was spent on it.
+This Cuphead Bosses tier list was created with the least favoritism possible.
+The most reliable information was presented to you after much time was spent on it.

-Tier lists have been a matter of personal opinion, and it is still the case today.
+Tier lists have been a matter of personal opinion, which is still the case today.
 As a result, we invite you to continue the conversation on the Cuphead bosses in the comments section.

 Thanks!
 Do share your feedback with us. ⚡